 OSU OREME: understanding the sea at the Marine Station

-An observatory for the sciences of the universe (OSU) to study and analyze environmental changes, notably at the Sète Marine Station.
+An observatory of space sciences (OSU) that aims to study and analyze environmental changes, particularly at the Sète Marine Station.

-includes, in addition to the Marine Station, some twenty observation services, an Environmental Information System, an analytical geochemistry platform and the MEDIMEER experimental marine ecology platform.
+brings together, in addition to the Marine Station, some twenty observation services, an Environmental Information System, an analytical geochemistry platform, and the MEDIMEER experimental marine ecology platform.

 Medimeer